gmedrano/AIE3/Week 4/Day 1/README.md

  6. Be sure to modify your `README.md` and `chainlit.md` as you see fit!

  > NOTE: If you get stuck, there is a working reference version in `solution_app.py`.

+ 7. When you are done with local testing - push your changes to your space.

+ 8. Make sure you add your `HF_LLM_ENDPOINT`, `HF_EMBED_ENDPOINT`, `HF_TOKEN` as "Secrets" in your Hugging Face Space.

 ### Terminating Your Resources